Todd-Werelius/grunt-ensure/README.md

 ------------|----------|--------
 `Boolean`   | **NO**   | true

-By default ensure ignores the case of the production and practice directory and file names to match.
-Setting this option to false tells ensure to treat case differences as non-matches when comparing them, and treats any mis-matches as errors instead of warnings
+By default ensure treats case mis-matches as a warning when production and practice files are compared.
+Setting this option to false tells ensure to treat case differences as non-matches.

 #### options.allowWeakReferences
 Type        | Required | default